NOW Closed – Now closed to investment.

 Cortland believes it is well-positioned to continue thriving in the current market environment.
 With superior job growth and in-migration in Cortland markets, the firm expects to benefit from continued improvement in demand-side fundamentals.
 Cortland believes its value-add platform is able to offer the same heavily demanded finishes as products in the “luxury” category but at discounted rents, making Cortland’s communities a prime alternative – especially in an economy of generally stagnant wages and challenging affordability for single family purchases.

-*Past performance is not an indicator of future performance.
+Past performance is not an indicator of future performance.
+Performance table is based on the aggregated total application amount and units issued during the capital raising period and includes Unit Price growth from commencement of NAV based unit pricing following completion of capital raising in August 2021.
 Unit Price and performance do not include the value of Foreign Income Tax Offsets (FITOs) which have been distributed in addition to cash.

 |Date||Unit Price||Net Quarterly Return|